enocera/Nuclear_Corrections/README.md

 # Nuclear_Corrections

-This project contains the code to include nuclear corrections in fixed-target experiments to a typical NNPDF fit.
+This project is about the inclusion of nuclear corrections for fixed-target experiments into a typical NNPDF fit.

-Contents:
+Table of contents:
 - Papers

   contains selected papers useful for this project
 - LHAPDF_Production
   contains the code to generate appropriate LHAPDF grids fro the DSSZ and EPPS